Kattakada Assembly constituency

-Kattakada State assembly constituency is one of the 140 state legislative assembly constituencies at the state Kerala in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Attingal Lok Sabha constituency.
+Kattakada is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Attingal Lok Sabha constituency.
 As of the 2021 assembly elections, the current MLA is I. B. Satheesh of CPI(M).

-Local self governed segments
+Local self-governed segments

-Kattakada Niyamasabha constituency is composed of the following local self governed segments:
+Kattakada Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-Niyamasabha Election 2016
+2016

-There were 1,87,392 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,87,392 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,66,306 registered voters in the constituency for the 2011 election.